-Presenter: Let’s get some questions from the audience.
+Moderator: Let’s get some questions from the audience.
 We have ushers going around with mics, and I’ll look, and you’ll wave, and I’ll point.

 Question: May I ask a question?

-Presenter: We’ve got a question?
+Moderator: We’ve got a question?
 Where is that?

 Jean Elshtain: I don’t see.